JDev100/Django-Website-Skeleton/README.md

 # Django-Website-Skeleton
-Website skeletonwith Django and python which could be used for more complex sites
+Website skeleton with Django and python which could be used for more complex sites